skellis46/slipbox/two women dancing.md

 In Volume 11 of IJSD -- _Expanded Screendance_ -- Katrina McPherson noted Douglas Rosenberg's description of screendance as "the most invasive of all arts species" that "has been hiding in plain site since well before there was a critical mass of interest in the form, even before it was named as such."[Rosenberg, in @mcpherson-2020-walking p.55] Then, Volume 12 of IJSD -- _This is where we dance now: COVID-19 and the new and next in dance onscreen_ -- acknowledged and celebrated screendance's undeniable visibility as people danced and watched dancing through screens during the COVID-19 pandemic lockdowns.
 In that same issue, Elena Benthaus described feeling "wary"[@benthaus-2021-this p.283] that screendance was somehow hidden before COVID-19 acted as a great revealer, and outlined how dance fads have long been "circulated by Hollywood musicals and dance films" and TV shows.[@benthaus-2021-this p.283; see also @bench-2020-perpetual p.10]

-These descriptions of the practices of screendance being variously hidden, revealed, circulated, and invasive is telling in how those of us interested in screendance narrate or construct its history and practices.
+These descriptions of the practices of screendance being variously hidden, revealed, circulated, and invasive are telling in how those of us interested in screendance narrate or construct its history and practices.
 Something will always be hiding (in plain sight) if there isn't yet a name for it, or the desire to do that naming.
 When we name anything we render it visible.

 This writing is not about the kind of hiding that speaks to what I imagine is screendance's uncertainty about itself and desire for recognition.
 Instead, it is an attempt to understand what I could not see when I happened across those two young people making dances for their smartphone, and how mechanisms and narratives of _hiding_ might matter to those of us who create screendances.